-The information from this Troubleshoot is categorized.
-It might seem a lot of text but we want to advise you to try to read the whole page.
-This because it can help you identify and solve your problems.
+The information is categorized, it might seem a lot of text but we want to advise you to try to read the whole page.

 Depending on the weather condition in the region that you live in, it can be more difficult to fully charge the WakaWaka Power+ (WWP+) with the sun.
 When charging the WWP+ it is important that the sun shines directly on the solar panel.
 So when the sun turns, you have to turn the WWP+ in the direction of the sun.
 It takes approximately 12-24 hours to fully charge a WWP+.
 When it is not that sunny or when your WakaWaka is behind (double) glazing, it takes longer to fully charge your WWP+.

 The battery of the WakaWaka Power+ has a capacity of 2200 mAh, this means that devices with a smaller (or equally sized) battery capacity can be fully charged with the WWP+.
 Some high-tech phones have a capacity larger than 2200mAh.
 A WWP+ can charge these phones, but not at once.
 Could you please check the capacity of the battery of your phone?

 Sometimes, when the WakaWaka Power+ has been stored for a longer time or when the WWP+ isn’t used for a while, the battery can be empty.
 This isn’t harmful and can be solved by charging the WWP+ with a micro-USB through the AC grid once.
 This gives the WWP+ an energy boost that normally does the trick!
 A universal micro-USB charger is the same cable as the one from an Android phone or a GoPro camera and can be bought at any electronic shop or phone shop.